top of page

 While it was all fun and games growing up in, conquering the boxy and quiet streets of Newmarket, Ontario, a town where routine moves at a walking pace, I would be lying if I said that the creative inspirations of photography did not occasionally run dry.

-A Street Photograph depicts a street lamp decorated with elegant trees, plants and modern architecture in Downtown Toronto, Ontario, Canada.
+A Street Photograph of a street lamp decorated with elegant trees, plants and modern architecture in Downtown Toronto, Ontario, Canada.

-Summer Vibes in Sankofa Square - Street Photography by Blake Ferguson - Yonge-Dundas Square
+Summer Vibes in Sankofa Square - Toronto Street Photography by Blake Ferguson - Yonge-Dundas Square

 In a place where parking lots are more common than pedestrians, and the buildings rarely stretch above three stories, the photographic subjects and camera can begin feeling more like a mirror than a window.
 Through a bland, little boxes on the hillside type-vibe, the photographer in me knew that I was seeking more adventure, subjects and vantage points.

-A Street Photograph depicts a gothic lamp among shadows demonstrating the ambience of the City in Downtown Toronto, Ontario, Canada.
+A Street Photograph of a gothic lamp among shadows demonstrating the ambience of the City in Downtown Toronto, Ontario, Canada.

-Reflective Ambience & Gothic Shadows - Street Photography by Blake Ferguson - Toronto, Ontario
+Reflective Ambience & Gothic Shadows - Toronto Street Photography by Blake Ferguson - Ontario, Canada

 The heart of photography is not found in your surroundings, but is sparked by what you see in them.
 That said, when you have grown up in York Region, there is an immense craving for more.
 More texture.
 More movement.
 More life.
 Whether you are a photographer, graphic designer, or creative artist, the itch for inspirational escape is inevitable.

-A Street Photograph depicts the corner of Bay Street & Gerrard Street West in Downtown Toronto, Ontario, Canada.
+A Street Photograph features the corner of Bay Street & Gerrard Street West in Downtown Toronto, Ontario, Canada.

-Bay Street & Gerrard Street West - Street Photography by Blake Ferguson - Toronto, Ontario
+Bay Street & Gerrard Street West - Toronto Street Photography by Blake Ferguson - Ontario, Canada

-Street Photography with Blake Ferguson depicts Toronto City Hall in front of a clear blue sky in Downtown Toronto, Ontario, Canada.
+A Street Photograph of Toronto City Hall in front of a clear blue sky in Downtown Toronto, Ontario, Canada.

 Toronto City Hall - Street Photography by Blake Ferguson - Ontario, Canada